ashleysharp/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/weekday weekend-1.png)<!-- -->

 This person is most active in the morning with little activity during the day, suggesting an office job.
-At weekends this person gets up in the morning at a similar time, they are moderately more active in the afternoon and they go to bed at a similar time.
+At weekends this person gets up in the morning at a similar time, they are more active in the afternoon and they go to bed at a similar time.

 Thank you for reading!